 Thirdly, because the resin requires less space than metal, it makes it possible for the restorative dentist to preserve more of the patient’s healthy tooth, while still effectively treating a cavity.

 Finally, the resin can be shaded to match the teeth’s natural coloring, and then carefully sculpted to create a beautiful restoration that is also natural-looking.
 This means that most people won’t recognize when a patient has had restorative dental work completed.
 Instead, they will simply see a gorgeous smile!

 Have you ever received a metal filling?
 Many patients do not qualify for metal restorations for a variety of reasons.
 Fortunately, composite is safe for most of our patients, including the following:

 - Pregnant women, who do not quality for amalgam

 - Young children for whom the toxicity of mercury in metal restorations poses a potential threat

 - Metal allergy sufferers who require an alternate solution

 Learn What a Tooth Colored Filling Can Do for You

 With the ability to blend in with your tooth’s appearance, conform precisely to your cavity’s shape, and preserve your natural tooth structure, tooth colored fillings can do more for your smile than you may realize.
-To learn more, schedule a consultation by calling us at 847-234-0517.
+To learn more about cosmetic dental treatments, schedule a consultation by calling us at 847-234-0517.
 We also proudly serve residents of Chicago and all surrounding communities in the Chicago Metro area.